peteroupc/MailLib/docs/PeterO.Text.Encodings.md

  * <i>name</i>: A string naming a character encoding.
 Can be null.
 Uses a modified version of the rules in the Encoding Standard to better conform, in some cases, to email standards like MIME.
 In addition to the encodings mentioned in ResolveAlias, the following additional encodings are supported:.

- *  `us-ascii`  - ASCII 7-bit encoding, rather than an alias to  `windows-1252` , as specified in the Encoding Standard
+ *  `us-ascii`  - ASCII 7-bit encoding, rather than an alias to  `windows-1252` , as specified in the Encoding Standard.

- *  `iso-8859-1`  - Latin-1 8-bit encoding, rather than an alias to  `windows-1252` , as specified in the Encoding Standard
+ *  `iso-8859-1`  - Latin-1 8-bit encoding, rather than an alias to  `windows-1252` , as specified in the Encoding Standard.

  *  `utf-7`  - UTF-7 (7-bit universal character set)